Mark King: Slapping the Shit Out Of That Bass

-Mark King, who is celebrating his 58th birthday today, was a big Jazz-Funk hero.
+Mark King, who will be celebrating his 60th birthday in 2018, was a big Jazz-Funk hero.
 When the self-titled album of his band Level 42 was released in 1981, and tunes like “Love Games” or “43” came through powerful loudspeakers in the community room of a boarding school in southern Germany, everyone was stunned.
 There he was, the European version of Louis “Thunder Thumbs” Johnson.
 That “right in the face” kind of Funk, the off-beats the group came up with, and the entire approach, including that record cover, were simply sensational.

 Let’s go back to 1981.
 After the big success with the first album, Level 42 needed a quick follow-up recording.
-“The Early Tapes” included more killer Jazz-Funk tunes, some of them instrumental.
+“The Early Tapes” included more killer Jazz-Funk tunes, some of them were instrumentals.
 They toured endlessly, pumped out an album per year and they sounded brilliant to Jazz-Funk lovers, but also to clubbers and bass enthusiasts.
-By many, Mark King was called the best bassist on Earth.
+Many called Mark King the best bassist on Earth.
 But he wanted more.
 According to interview statements in documentaries, one day he walked up to his manager and told him, he did not want to be the best bass player on Earth, but the richest one.
 That wish would become reality, at the cost of the brilliant Jazz-Funk Level 42 was known for.

 In 1985, “World Machine” was released.
 The band had drifted towards Rock and Pop more and more, enlarging its global fan base substantially.
 But, there was the other side of the coin: The Gould brothers, Phil and Boon, had enough.
 They had started “playing music I was not interested in at all”, Phil once said.
 Level 42 was now a Pop band.
 It still is.
 And many recorded tunes might be hard to digest for Funkateers.
 But Mark King was still Mark King.
 He still is.
 So, one of his killer slap bass solos, which he just has to deliver live, always justifies driving 100 kilometers and experiencing their gigs.